-Condition No. Relevant requirement Reference that phase.
-That CEMP must obtain the endorsement of the ER as being consistent with the conditions of this approval and all undertakings made in the documents listed in Condition A1 of this schedule. all C4 арр Any CEMP to be approved by the Planning Secretary must be endorsed by the ER and then submitted to the Planning Secretary for approval no later than one (1) month before the commencement of construction or where construction is phased no later than one (1) month before the commencement of that phase.
-Of the CEMP Sub-plans required under Condition C1 of this schedule, the following CEMP Sub-plans must be prepared in consultation with the relevant government agencies identified for each CEMP Sub-plan.
-Details of issues raised by a government agency during consultation must be included in the relevant CEMP Sub-plan, including copies of all correspondence from those government agencies as required by Condition A6 of this schedule.
-Where a government agency (ies) request(s) is not included, the Proponent must provide the Planning Secretary / ER (whichever is applicable) justification as to why: ng ies Required CEMP Sub-plan Relevant government agencies to be consultedfor each CEMP Sub-plan Applicability to the Project (a) Noise and vibration SOPA (in respect of Sydney Olympic Park), Place Management NSW (in respect of The Bays) and RelevantCouncil(s) Applicable as per phasing report prepared under MCoA A10 CEMP Section 5 Appendix K and C5 (b) Flora and fauna DPIE EES, DPI Fisheries, SOPA (in respect of SydneyOlympic Park) and Relevant Council(s) Applicable as per phasing report prepared under MCoA A10 Refer to Consultat Appendix of relev (c) Soil and water DPIE EES, Relevant Council(s), SOPA (in respect of Sydney Olympic Park) and Sydney Water (if SydneyWater's assets are affected) Applicable as per phasing report prepared under MCoA A10 CEMP Sub Plans (d) Heritage (Non- Aboriginal and Aboriginal) Heritage NSW, SOPA (in respect of Sydney Olympic Park), Place Management NSW (in respect of The Bays)and Relevant Council(s) Applicable as per phasing report prepared under MCoA A10 (e) Spoil Relevant Council(s) and SOPA (in respect of SydneyOlympic Park) Applicable as per phasing report prepared under MCoA A10 The CEMP Sub-plans must state how: (a) the environmental performance outcomes identified in the documents listed in Condition A1(b) of this schedule will be achieved; C6 (c) (d) the the mitigation measures identifier relevant conditions of this appresent conditions of this appresent to the second seco ed in the documents listed in Condition A1 of this schoproval will be complied with; and • Refer to Section 2 relevant CEMP sub-pla - (e) issues requiring management during construction (including cumulative impacts), as identified through ongoing environmental risk analysis, will be managed through SMART principles. tal
+Condition No. Rel evant requirement Reference that phase.
+That CEMP must obtain the endorsement of the ER as being consistent with the conditions of this approval and all undertakings made in the documents listed in Condition A1 of this schedule.
+C4 Any CEMP to be approved by the Planning Secretary must be endorsed by the ER and then submitted to the Planning Secretary for approval no later than one (1) month before the commencement of construction or where construction is phased no later than one (1) month before the commencement of that phase.
+CEMP Section 5 wit cor as i h the nsultat requir relevant government agenc tion must be included in the ed by Condition A6 of this scl er Condition C1 of this schedule, the following CEMP ies identified for each CEMP Sub-plan.
+Details of is relevant CEMP Sub-plan, including copies of all corre nedule.
+Where a government agency (ies) request(s) rr is applicable) justification as to why: sues raised by a government agency duri spondence from those government agenc ng ies Required CEMP Sub-plan Relevant government agencies to be consultedfor each CEMP Sub-plan Applicability to the Project (a) Noise and vibration SOPA (in respect of Sydney Olympic Park), Place Management NSW (in respect of The Bays) and RelevantCouncil(s) Applicable as per phasing report prepared under MCoA A10 CEMP Section 5 and Appendix K C5 (b) Flora and fauna DPIE EES, DPI Fisheries, SOPA (in respect of SydneyOlympic Park) and Relevant Council(s) Applicable as per phasing report prepared under MCoA A10 Refer to Consultation Appendix of relevant (c) Soil and water DPIE EES, Relevant Council(s), SOPA (in respect of Sydney Olympic Park) and Sydney Water (if SydneyWater's assets are affected) Applicable as per phasing report prepared under MCoA A10 CEMP Sub Plans (d) Heritage (Non- Aboriginal and Aboriginal) Heritage NSW, SOPA (in respect of Sydney Olympic Park), Place Management NSW (in respect of The Bays)and Relevant Council(s) Applicable as per phasing report prepared under MCoA A10 (e) Spoil Relevant Council(s) and SOPA (in respect of SydneyOlympic Park) Applicable as per phasing report prepared under MCoA A10 The (a) P Sub-plans must state how: environmental performance outcomes identified in the documents listed in Conc dition A1 (a) (b) his schedule will be achieved C6 (c) the mitigation measures identified in the documents listed in Condition A1(d) the relevant conditions of this approval will be complied with; and hedule will be implemented; Refer to Section 2 of relevant CEMP sub-plans relevant conditions of this ap oproval will be complied with; and (e) es requiring management d analysis, will be managed th uring construction (including cumulative impacts), a rough SMART principles. is identified through ongoing environmen tal